roguexray007/Awesome-Customizations/Sublime_Text3/Readme.md

 #### Observations
+0. This is just a simple `.notes` file and how good it looks.
+Imagine how your code will look. theme is moderately dark and quite soothing actually
 1. date shows in `red` color if file is modified and not saved yet, otherwise yellow color
 2. tab shows in `red` color if file is modified and not saved yet, otherwise normal color
 3. tab shows in `yellow` color when you hover mouse over it